How has being an IR major shaped your education at W&M?

 Among primarily undergraduate colleges and universities, our program in International Relations ranks among the top five nationwide.

-That high regard comes in part from the excellent credentials of our faculty members and students.
+That reputation comes in part from the excellent credentials of our faculty members and students.
 It also speaks to the unique learning environment we have created for students - supported in part by private contributions.

 Here are some examples of the opportunities we offer our students:

-- The Monitor, our student journal that aims to publish original research on contemporary and historical international issues from a variety of disciplinary perspectives (we help pay for this).
+- The Monitor, our student journal that aims to publish original research on contemporary and historical international issues (we help pay for this).

-- Student research and presentations at professional conferences (sometimes we help with research costs and travel expenses).
+- Student research and presentations at professional conferences (we help with research costs and travel expenses).

-To subsidize these value-added experiences we draw on private funds contributed to our expendable account.
+To support these value-added experiences, we rely on private funds given by supporters of the International Relations Program.
 The larger that fund, the more we can do.
-You can help.
+You can help!

-With your contribution to our expendable fund, we can connect more dots and provide an even better learning environment.
+With your gift, we can connect more dots and provide an even better learning environment.
 Contributions of any size are welcome - often the amount needed is fairly modest and still makes a crucial difference.